ryestew/gamedayRemix/README.md

 ![](images/Jan_de_Bray-St_Luke_Haarlem.jpg)

-### Animals, Items & props in the painting
-A dog
-Rt handed glove used to slap someone for a challenge (a duel) 13 Pikes

-An outstretched left hand reaching out to shake someone’s hand.

-A Shadows of a hand

-Triple X’s
-A purse
-An upturned chicken

-Pot of coffee

-And because it is Amsterdamn in the 17th century
-The plague, fleas, floods, and
+**And because it is Amsterdamn in the 17th century** The plague, fleas, floods, and..

-Tulips Varietals
+### Tulips Varietals
-The Viceroy Tulip
+- The Viceroy Tulip
-Semper Augustus Tulip (which was bartered for one thousand pounds of cheese)
+- Semper Augustus Tulip (which was bartered for one thousand pounds of cheese)

 Nice article on the [Nightwatch](https://www.vqronline.org/vqr-gallery/supposing-rembrandt%E2%80%99s-night-watch)

+See also Peter Greenaway's film, [J'accuse](https://tubitv.com/movies/581168/rembrandt-s-j-accuse)